sara-nl/clouddocs/maintenance.markdown

 ### <a name="current"></a> Current

-**The service is experiencing unexpected issues since 15th Jan.
-16:27 CET.**
+Up & running.

-Impact: User Interface & API will not be available.
-VMs are not affected.
+**We are closely monitoring the service.
+It experienced UI unavailability on the 15th Jan. from 16:27 to 17:42 CET.**

 ### <a name="future"></a> Future maintenance windows